Protocol

 npx -y wenlan setup

-~/.wenlan/bin/wenlan mcp add cursor
+~/.wenlan/bin/wenlan connect cursor

-~/.wenlan/bin/wenlan mcp add codex
+~/.wenlan/bin/wenlan connect codex

-# or: claude-desktop, vscode, gemini
+# or: claude-desktop, vscode, gemini07

 FAQ